datasapiens/cachier/README.md

 # Cachier

-Cachier is a Go library that provides an interfaces for dealing with cache.
+Cachier is a Go library that provides an interface for dealing with cache.
-There is an CacheEngine interface which requires you to implement common cache methods (like Get, Set, Delete, etc).
-When implemented, you wrap this CacheEngine into the Cache struct and you'll get GetOrCompute method in return.
+There is a CacheEngine interface which requires you to implement common cache methods (like Get, Set, Delete, etc).
+When implemented, you wrap this CacheEngine into the Cache struct.
+This struct has some methods implemented like GetOrCompute method (shortcut for fetching a hit or computing/writing a miss).
-This method is a shortcut for fetching a value from cache.
-If the value is not found, it is evaluated and stored back in the cache.

 There are also three implementations included: